angyonghaseyo/AutoInsure/docs/deployment-guide.md

 # Deployment Guide

-This guide provides detailed instructions for deploying the FlightGuard platform to various networks.
+This guide provides detailed instructions for deploying the AutoInsure platform to various networks.

 ## Table of Contents